 When your child enrolls at Moorestown Friends School, you become part of the community, too.

-There are many opportunities for MFS parents to become involved.
-If you'd like to volunteer, please contact Director of Parent and Alumni Programs Suzanne Abrams.
+There are many opportunities for MFS parents and guardians to become involved.
+If you’d like to volunteer, please contact Director of Constituent Engagement Kyrie Palan.

-Here are a few of the parent traditions that continue year after year.
+Here are a few of the traditions that continue year after year.

-The MFS Parent Council is comprised of all parents, the Head of School, Upper, Middle and Lower School Directors, Director of Development, Director of Parent and Alumni Programs and the Parent Council Executive Committee.
+The MFS Parent Council is comprised of all parents, the Head of School, Upper, Middle and Lower School Directors, Director of Development, Director of Constituent Engagement and the Parent Council Executive Committee.
 The Executive Committee includes the All-School Coordinators, Division Coordinators, and volunteer committee leaders as requested.

 Two sets of families from each grade work closely with the classroom teachers, especially in the Lower School, to offer assistance throughout the year.

 In October, join with many volunteers to help raise funds for the Annual Fund for MFS by personally contacting other parents.
 The Annual Fund for MFS is the school community’s top philanthropic priority.